14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving distance: 70 km (48 mi)

 Later that afternoon, we picked up our rental car and headed to the Golden Gate Bridge.
 Be sure to watch for fog.
-It can sometimes completely obscure this iconic West Coast landmark.
+It can sometimes completely obscure this iconic USA West Coast landmark.

 Then, we drove to the Presidio park, where I bought the America the Beautiful pass, to access the national parks.